PanickedRhino/OCS-Explorer/README.md

 Ensure that python3 and pip3 are in the PATH.

 ## Configuration
-Put your credentials in credentials.txt in the following format:
+Put your credentials in credentials.txt in the following format (one per line):

 [OCS URI]